-curity

-TPM 2.0 Security

-Clear When enabled, the Clear option clears information stored in the TPM after exiting the system's BIOS.
+curity TPM 2.0 Security Clear When we had also Oleve and the classic formation and the life TDM of the Oledi When enabled, the Clear option clears information stored in the TPM after exiting the system's BIOS.
 This option returns to disabled state when the system restarts.
 By default, the option is disabled.
 PPI Bypass for Clear Commands Enables or disables the TPM Physical Presence Interface (PPI).
 When enabled, this setting allows the operating system to skip BIOS PPI user prompts when issuing the Clear command.
 Changes to this setting take effectimmediately.
 By default, the option is disabled.

-Data Wipe on Next Boot

-Start Data Wipe Enables or disables the Data Wipe feature.

-When enabled, the BIOS will queue up a data wipe cycle for storage device(s) connected to the computer, on next reboot.
-MARNING: Secure Data Wipe operation deletes information in a wathat it cannot be reconstructed.
+Data Wipe on Next Boot Start Data Wipe Enables or disables the Data Wipe feature.
+When enabled, the BIOS will queue up a data wipe cycle for storage device(s connected to the computer, on next reboot.
+MARNING: Secure Data Wipe operation deletes information in a watch that it cannot be reconstructed.
 By default, the option is disabled.